fjwright/Run-REDUCE-0/UserGuide.md

 This sub-menu provides an item for each configured version of REDUCE (typically based on different versions of Lisp &ndash; by default CSL and PSL).
 Clicking on a version of REDUCE runs it.
-(Currently, another version of REDUCE cannot be run without restarting Run-REDUCE.)
+This sub-menu is disabled when REDUCE is running.

 ### Auto-run REDUCE?